akhilome/study/books/ydkjs_scope_and_closures/ch3.md

 ```

   are the most common units of scope variables and functions defined in these scopes are only available to scope and functions/scopes nested within.
-Functions/scopees outside the declared fucntion scope (e.g. the global scope) cannot "see" declared identifiers nested within.
+Functions/scopes outside the declared fucntion scope (e.g. the global scope) cannot "see" declared identifiers nested within.

 * Apart from function scoping, **block scopes**  `{ ... }` also exist.
-A code block in JS is generally any code which id enclosed with curly braces like so:
+A code block in JS is generally any code which is enclosed with curly braces like so:

 ```javascript